-You must take prompt and appropriate action to address unacceptable employee work performance under the Public Service Act 2008.
+You must take prompt and appropriate action to address unacceptable employee work performance under the Public Sector Act 2022.

 You must arrange to meet with your employee regularly (usually weekly or fortnightly) to review their progress against the PIP requirements.
 Provide feedback on whether the employee has met or not met each requirement.
 Feedback should be specific with examples and evidence.